 - Ulcerative colitis

-Salajeet is effective for bones and help treat bone problems like osteoporosis.
-A few advertisers likewise guarantee that salajeet can act as an adaptogen that can alleviate the stress from body, increase physical energy and boost libido.
+Salajeet is effective for bones and helps treat bone problems like osteoporosis.
+A few advertisers likewise guarantee that salajeet can act as an adaptogen that can alleviate the stress from the body, increase physical energy, and boost libido.

 Ageing Health Problems:

-Due to the fulvic acid rich properties, salajeet acts as an antioxidant and antiinflammatory.
-It can protect against free radicals and cellular damage and reduce the ageing health problems.
-Regular use of salajeet slower the ageing process.
-It also helps in overcoming the health issues related to ageing.
+Due to the fulvic acid-rich properties, the salajeet acts as an antioxidant and antiinflammatory.
+It can protect against free radicals and cellular damage and reduce aging health problems.
+Regular use of salajeet slower the aging process.
+It also helps in overcoming the health issues related to aging.

 Iron Deficiency Anemia:

 Iron deficiency anemia is a medical condition.
-It can result from getting low-iron diet, blood loss, or possibly an inability to absorb the iron in the meal.
-Some of iron deficiency anemia symptoms include fatigue, weakness, cold hands and feet, headache as well as irregular heartbeat.
-Shilajit have the traits to slowly but surely increase the iron levels in human body.
+It can result from getting a low-iron diet, blood loss, or possibly an inability to absorb the iron in the meal.
+Some of the iron-deficiency anemia symptoms include fatigue, weakness, cold hands, and feet, headache as well as irregular heartbeat.
+Shilajit has the traits to slowly but surely increase the iron levels in the human body.
 It also improves the hemoglobin, hematocrit and red blood cell counts RBCs.

 Possible Side Effects:

-There is also some concern that possibly the Salajeet may increase the uric acid levels in human body and could worsen the condition that lead to some gout related problems.
+There is also some concern that possibly the Salajeet may increase the uric acid levels in the human body and could worsen the condition that leads to some gout related problems.
 Likewise, as mentioned above that the patient with low iron levels can take this herbal mineral.
-However it is also to inform that the patients with hemochromatosis should avoid this.
+However, it is also to inform that the patients with hemochromatosis should avoid this.

 How to Use Shilajit:

 Currently, Shilajit is available in the market in both liquid and powder forms.
 Consult with your physician first before taking any medication.
 Always administer supplements and trace minerals like salajeet according to the instructions of your physician.
-Usually health physicians prescribe the dosage of Salajeet in liquid or paste form that you need to dissolve a portion the size of a pea in liquid and drink depending on instructions.
+Usually, health physicians prescribe the dosage of Salajeet in liquid or paste form that you need to dissolve a portion of the size of a pea in liquid and drink depending on instructions.
 The recommended dose of shilajit is 250 to 300 mg per day.